 London is a pricey hotel market and the PointA has managed to create budget hotels that are cool, well appointed and conveniently located in fun neighborhoods.
 I was kindly hosted by them on a recent trip.
 They had an excellent breakfast selection and the lobby had a spacious area for eating and lounging.
 The rooms are quite small but ingeniously designed with all manner of little hooks and shelves that will store your stuff very efficiently.

 I stayed at the hotel on Paul street and they also have another that’s just across the street from the Dennis Sever’s house.
 Both are great locations for exploring Shoreditch.
-Check reviews and book on Trip Advisor or Hotels.com.
+Check reviews on Trip Advisor or book at Booking.com.

 Amazing Lobby: Citizen M Hotel

 Like the Point A, Citizen M also has well priced, but small rooms.
 However, they make up for it with an amazing lobby.
 It has a bar, games, co-working spaces and a ton of seating.
 The lobby had a buzzing vibe without being too loud.
 The hotel itself is very conveniently located near Boxpark, Shoreditch High Street and it is surrounded by some beautiful murals.
-Check reviews and book on Trip Advisor or Hotels.com.
+Check reviews on Trip Advisor or book at Booking.com.

 Killer Rooftop Views: Montcalm Royal London House

 There are several Montcalm’s located in or near Shoreditch.
 The Montcalm Royal London is actually located in The City near the Liverpool train station.
 They are a 5-star property with swank rooms and a killer rooftop deck with views of Shoreditch and The City.
-Check reviews and book on Trip Advisor or Hotels.com.
+Check reviews on Trip Advisor or book on Booking.com.

 Even if you don’t stay at the Montcalm, you should visit their Aviary Bar on the roof.
 It’s stuffed with comfy seating and great views.
 You can also find more killer views with this guide to finding them all over London.